-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION 71.
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION press publication and will therefore not prevent anyone from reporting such factual information. matter, notably photographs and videos.
+Periodical publications wich are published for scientific or academic purposes, such as scientific journals, should not be covered by the protection granted to press publications under this Directive.
+This protection does not extend to acts of hyperlinking which do not constitute communication to the public. should this protection apply to websites, such as blogs, that provide information as part of an activity which is not carried out under the initiative, editorial responsibility and control of service provider, such as a news publisher. [provisionally agreed at TM on 04/12/2018, to be confirmed by trilogue] 71.
 (34) The rights granted to the publishers of press publications under this Directive should have the same scope as the rights of reproduction and making available to the public provided for in Directive 2001/29/EC, insofar as digital uses are concerned.
-They should also be subject to the same provisions on exceptions and limitations as those applicable to the rights provided for in Directive 2001/29/EC including the exception on quotation for purposes such as criticism or review laid down in Article 5(3)(d) of that Directive.
-(34) The rights granted to the publishers of press publications under this Directive should have the same scope as the rights of reproduction and making available to the public provided for in Directive 2001/29/EC, insofar as digital uses are concerned.
-They Member States should also be able to subject those rights to the same provisions on exceptions and limitations as those applicable to the rights provided for in Directive 2001/29/EC including the exception on quotation for purposes such as criticism or review laid down in Article 5(3)(d) of that Directive.
-(34) The rights granted to the publishers of press publications under this Directive should have the same scope as the rights of reproduction and making available to the public provided for in Directive 2001/29/EC, insofar as digital online uses are eoncerned. by information society service providers are concerned.
-They should not extend to acts of hyperlinking when they do not constitute communication to the public.
-They should also be subject to the same provisions on exceptions and limitations as those applicable to the rights provided for in Directive 2001/29/EC 2 including the exception on quotation for purposes such as criticism or review laid down in Article 5(3)(d) of that Directive.
+They should also be subject to the same provisions on exceptions and limitations as those applicable to the rights (34) The rights granted to the publishers of press publications under this Directive should have the same scope as the rights of reproduction and making available to the public provided for in Directive 2001/29/EC, insofar as digital uses are concerned.
+They Member States should also be able to subject those rights to the same provisions on exceptions and limitations as (34) The rights granted to the publishers of press publications under this Directive should have the same scope as the rights of reproduction and making available to the public provided for in Directive 2001/29/EC, insofar as digitalonline uses are concerned.by information society service providers are concerned.
+They should not extend to acts of hyperlinking